-The Hebrew word that is used for ‘wool’ here is צֶמֶר tsemer – Strong’s H6785 which means, ‘wool, woollen, shaggy’ and is the product taken from animals; and the Hebrew word that is used here for ‘flax’ is פֵּשֶׁת pesheth – Strong’s H6593 which means, ‘flax, linen, linen made from flax’, which is a product made from plants.
+The Hebrew word that is used here for ‘wool’ comes from the root word צֶמֶר tsemer – Strong’s H6785 which means, ‘wool, woollen, shaggy’ and is the product taken from animals; and the Hebrew word that is used here for ‘flax’ comes from the root word פֵּשֶׁת pesheth – Strong’s H6593 which means, ‘flax, linen, linen made from flax’, which is a product made from plants.

 In speaking of the qualities of a capable wife, we are told in: